‘Bachelor’ Spoilers: One Of Peter Weber’s Final Two Spotted Filming

 Promos for the rest of the season have shown a very emotional scene Peter shoots with his mother, where she begs him to not let one of the women go and pleads for him to bring her home to his family.
 This could be another hint about Madison removing herself from the competition, and Peter is now being pushed to continue to fight for her even though she decided to leave.

-Madison is from Auburn, Alabama and at this time Peter has not been spotted in the southern state with her, but with how secretive this season has been, he very well could be down there in hiding.
+Madison is from Auburn, Alabama, and at this time, Peter has not been spotted in the southern state with her.
+Yet, with how secretive this season has been, he very well could be down there in hiding.
 Some fans are suggesting Madison is shooting some sort of promotion for The Bachelorette, assuming she will be given the honor when all is said and done.

-For the last 12 seasons, The Bachelorette has begun airing in mid-May which means production wouldn’t be too far away from filming.
-Typically the woman given the honor is announced at the end of the After the Final Rose ceremony which will air in March.
+For the last 12 seasons, The Bachelorette has begun airing in mid-May, which means production wouldn’t be too far away from filming.
+Typically, the woman given the honor is announced at the end of the After the Final Rose ceremony, which will air in March.
 Some Bachelor Nation fans have been hoping for a Hannah Brown reboot as The Bachelorette since not many women on Peter’s season have connected well with viewers, but her reprisal in the role is unlikely.

 The Bachelor airs every Monday night at 8 p.m.
 ET on ABC.